 Aggressive people like to place attention on you to make you feel inadequate and uncomfortable.
 They usually try to intimidate you by telling that there is something not all right with you while being quite arrogant about their own capabilities.
 The focus is always on what’s wrong instead of trying to find a constructive solution.

 Aggressive people want to control and dominate.
-If you react by being defensive, you give the aggressor more power.
+If you react by being defensive or frightened, you give the aggressor more power.

 A simple and powerful way to change this dynamic is to put the spotlight back on the challenging individual by asking questions.

 Response: ‘Have you given me detailed instructions how to write it?’